 - Colloquium in Speech Communication – Intercultural Communication & Diversity (SPC6920)

 - Interpersonal Communication and Conflict Resolution (COM 5807)

 Twelve (12) hours of required Behavior Analysis/Organizational Behavior Management courses, aimed to provide a foundation in the application of the science of behavior to leading and managing people in organizational and business settings:

-- Ethics and Professional Issues in Behavior Analysis/OBM (EAB5780 or equivalent)
+- Ethics for Organizational Behavior Management (EAB5781 or equivalent)

-- Behavior Analysis in Performance Management (EAB5740 or equivalent)
+- Principles of Performance Management for Organizations (EAB5745 or equivalent)

 Students must complete all thirty-three (33) credit hours in the program with a “B-” grade or better, are expected to maintain a 3.0 average GPA throughout enrollment in the program, and successfully complete and pass the program’s comprehensive examination/capstone.
 All students enrolled in this program will be required to pass a comprehensive examination during their last semester of the program, which includes 1) a comprehensive exam integrating topics from the curriculum, and 2) completion of a comprehensive, capstone portfolio, which demonstrates students’ applied competencies in course content learned from their coursework.